-- At the beginning of each term of enrollment, the student must schedule a meeting with the ADA Coordinator to receive an accommodations packet for the new semester.
+- At the beginning of each term of enrollment, the student must request an accommodations packet for the new semester.

 Student should present the Accommodations Packet(s) to their instructor(s) during the first week of class.
 Students who choose not to self-identify as a student needing accommodation when they begin classes as Southern Union do not forfeit their right to identify themselves and to receive accommodations at a later date.
 However, instructors are not obligated to provide accommodations or services for students with disabilities until students are registered with Disability Support Services and have an initial consultation with their instructor(s) about their request for accommodations.